 Grammar is not an exemption either.
 They study grammar rules most of the times to the extent that they have to memorize a lot of them for the sole purpose of getting high exam scores.
 To most students, this would make the impression that English language is too technical, difficult to understand, and it’s terrible to commit grammatical error.
 For them, studying English is just a tool to have high grades or to have well paying jobs in the future.

 “Do you have a relative or friend whom you can speak with in English?”
 I often ask my new students.
-Most of the times, their answer is “None”.
+Most of the times, their answer is “No”.
 And I would follow up my question with “Why?
 Don’t they know how to speak English?”
 The usual response is, “Yes, they know, but it feels strange to speak with my friends in English.”
-Now this becomes a problem, although they can speak limited English, they have no chance of using it in their daily conversations at all.
+Now this becomes a problem.
+Although they can speak limited English, they have no chance of using it in their daily conversations.

 Where to Start?

 In my case, English is my third language.
-Iloko (Ilocano) is my native language, Filipino (Tagalog) is the second and I can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
+Iloko (Ilocano) is my native language and Filipino (Tagalog) as the second.
+I still can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
 The process is the same; learning the language by listening and speaking it.

 Now here’s a good example to explain further.
 I definitely did not become fluent in Filipino (Tagalog) just because I learned it from school.
 No. I became fluent by listening when everyone speaks the language.
 I usually use it every time I speak with my friends and relatives from the city.
-I wasn’t that fluent in Filipino when I was little but now I can give a 30 minute talk purely in this language.
-What’s the secret?
-Listening and speaking.
-I use it regularly.
+I wasn’t that fluent in Filipino when I was little but now I can give a 30 minute talk in this language.
+The secret?
+Listening and speaking!
+I’ve been using it on a regular basis.
 Mostly, the shows in local Philippine TV and movies are in Filipino.
 This was the primary language we used in school.
 The books I read, the music I listened to are mostly in Filipino.
 So, isn’t it obvious that the main reason behind my fluency in Filipino is merely because of my exposure to the language?

 The same is true with English.
-My parents weren’t college graduates.
-They are not fluent in English.
-They can only understand the basic words.
-So basically, I don’t have someone to talk with in English since I was a child.
+My parents weren’t college graduates and are not fluent in English.
+They can understand basic English words, though.
+Thus, I didn’t have someone to talk with in English since I was a child.
 I learned English in school.
-I felt, however, that the learning process was a little bit slow.
+I felt like the learning process was a little bit slow.
 When I finished high school, my English wasn’t very good.
-Somehow, studying in college helped me a bit to improve it.
+Studying in college helped me a bit to improve it somehow.

 What Really Helped Me in Speaking English?

 After I graduated in college, I applied as a part-time teacher at the school I graduated in high school.
 I was surprised when the administrator entrusted me the English subject for the freshmen.
 I wasn’t that good in speaking the language back then.
-Of course I had to use English books to teach my students.
-However, what really helped me were the conversations in English I had with them.
+Of course, I had to rely with English textbooks to teach my students.
+Nevertheless, what really helped me were the conversations in English I had with them.
 I had to speak with them in English everyday in class.
-After several months, I noticed the improvements with my oral communication skills.
-After a year, I had the opportunity to be the emcee of the school’s graduation ceremony.
-It’s not the fluency; it was the confidence to speak.
+After several months, I noticed the improvement with my oral communication skills.
+After a year, I had the opportunity to be the emcee of the school’s graduation ceremony!
+So it’s not the fluency; it was the confidence to speak.
 I didn’t mind committing errors.